The All About Details of “3 Day Notice” for Landlords & Tenants: Things to Know & How to Act

 How to count the 3 Day Notice in California

 The 3 Day Notice time period is calculated as starting the day it is served and expires at the midnight of the third day from the next day when it was issued.
 However, if the third day is not a business day being a weekend or holiday, it will expire at the midnight of the next business day.
 Remember that the day on which the notice is issued will not be counted.
 So for instance, a 3 Day Notice issued on Monday will expire at midnight on Thursday.
 And if Thursday is a holiday, it will expire at midnight on Friday.
-Weekends do not count.
+Weekends and holidays do not count.

 Proper service of notice